Home - Soup and Stew - Homemade Roasted Tomato Soup with Fresh Tomatoes

 Thick and creamy roasted tomato soup is dairy-free.

 Does it even need to be said?
-Rich and savory fresh tomato soup is at the top of the list of comfort foods, a favorite for both kids and adults right up there with homemade chicken noodle soup, creamy white bean soup or a hearty homemade beef stew.
+Rich and savory fresh tomato soup is at the top of the list of comfort foods, a favorite for both kids and adults right up there with homemade chicken noodle soup, creamy white bean soup or a homemade broccoli cheddar soup.

 Letting the all the noise in your life go quiet sometimes is obviously good for the soul.
 And you know what else is?
 Making homemade roasted tomato soup!